rwlink3z8/home_price_predictor/README.md

 ## Background

 I own a house in my hometown that my brothers construction company is renovating, he is a remodel carpenter and he posts his before and after pictures on his companies facebook page.
-He's been doing this on his own for a few years and when the opportunity to partner with him on a project came up I took it.
+He's been doing this on his own for a few years and when the right opportunity to partner with him on a project came up I took it.
 I bought this house in March of this year and as of July 8th, we have listed it for sale.
-We knew in our hometown a decent estimate was around $100 per square foot and about 10k per acre of land, but I wanted to apply some science to it and try and get better estimates to help us along the way.
+We knew from living there, that in our hometown a decent, rough estimate of home prices was around $100 per square foot and about $10k per acre of land, but I wanted to apply machine learning to it and try and get better estimates to help us along the way.

-The first image below is the dashboard for the webapp, the user enters the square footage, selects the number of bedrooms, selects the number of bathrooms and enters the lot size in acres, year built or this year if it is a new remodel, and selects the location from the towns in our county, the estimate price button then returns the predicted price from the linear regression model.
+The first image below is the dashboard for the webapp, the user enters the square footage, selects the number of bedrooms, selects the number of bathrooms, enters the lot size in acres, year built or this year if it is a new remodel, and selects the location from the towns in our county, the estimate price button then returns the predicted price from the linear regression model.

 ![webapp ui](https://github.com/rwlink3z8/home_price_predictor/blob/master/img/webapp.png)

-This is very interesting to me because I am currently funding a flip in my home town.
 This is the before and the after picture of the house:

 **Before**
 ![housebefore](https://github.com/rwlink3z8/home_price_predictor/blob/master/img/housebefore.jpeg)